Yurt: In Central Asia

 The shangyrak or wooden crown of the yurt (тооно, [tɔːn]; шаңырақ [ɕɑɴəɾɑ́q]; түндүк [tyndýk]; tüýnük) is itself emblematic in many Central Asian cultures.
 In old Kazakh communities, the yurt itself would often be repaired and rebuilt, but the shangyrak would remain intact, passed from father to son upon the father's death.
 A family's length of heritage could be measured by the accumulation of stains on the shangyrak from decades of smoke passing through it.
 A stylized version of the crown is in the center of the coat of arms of Kazakhstan, and forms the main image on the flag of Kyrgyzstan.

-Today a yurt is seen as a national symbol among many Central Asian groups, and as such, yurts may be used as cafés (especially those specialising in traditional food), museums (especially relating to national culture), and souvenir shops.
+Today a yurt is seen as a national symbol among many Central Asian groups, and as such, yurts may be used as cafés (especially those specializing in traditional food), museums (especially those relating to national culture), and souvenir shops.
 In celebration of the city of Mary's year as Cultural Capital of the Turkic World, the government of Turkmenistan constructed a yurt-shaped structure, called Ak Öýi (White Building) and described as "The World's Largest Yurt", of concrete, granite, aluminum, and glass.
 Established on November 27, 2015, the structure is 35 meters high and 70 meters in diameter.
 According to the Turkmenistan state news agency, "A white yurt is a symbol of an age-old, distinctive historical-cultural legacy, a sign of preservation of our roots and origins."
-This three-story structure includes a café, offices, and VIP apartments as well as a large auditorium with 3,000 seats.
+This three-story structure includes a café, offices, and VIP apartments ,as well as a large auditorium with 3,000 seats.

 Buddhism in Mongolia

 The design of the Mongolian ger developed from its ancient simple forms to actively integrate with Buddhist culture.
 The crown—toono adopted the shape of Dharmachakra.
-The earlier style of toono, nowadays more readily found in Central Asian yurts, is called in Mongolia "sarkhinag toono" while the toono representing Buddhist dharmachakra is called "khorlo" (Tibetan འཀོར་ལོ།) toono.
-Also the shapes, colors and ornaments of the wooden elements—toono, pillars and poles of the Mongolian yurt are in accord with the artistic style found in Buddhist monasteries of Mongolia.
+The earlier style of toono, nowadays more readily found in Central Asian yurts, is called in Mongolia "sarkhinag toono," while the toono representing Buddhist dharmachakra is called "khorlo" (Tibetan འཀོར་ལོ།) toono.
+Also the shapes, colors, and ornaments of the wooden elements—toono, pillars, and poles of the Mongolian yurt—are in accord with the artistic style found in Buddhist monasteries in Mongolia.
 Such yurts are called "uyangiin ger", literally meaning "home of lyrics" or "home of melodies".